donghui1119/BEN_Hormones/README.md

 # The Relationships of Resting-state Brain Entropy (BEN), Ovarian Hormones, and Behavioral Inhibition and Activation Systems (BIS/BAS)

+## Publication

+This work has recently been published in NeuroImage (https://doi.org/10.1016/j.neuroimage.2025.121226).

+## Finds

 This project investigated the relationships among resting-state brain entropy (BEN), ovarian hormones, and the Behavioral Inhibition and Activation Systems (BIS/BAS).
 Our key findings are as follows:

 1. Progesterone (PROG) demonstrated a significant negative correlation with brain entropy (BEN) in the left dorsolateral prefrontal cortex (DLPFC).